I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp-_monitor.md

 ## Members

+`pfnEnumPorts`

+A port monitor server DLL's <b>EnumPorts</b> function enumerates the ports that the port monitor supports.

+`pfnOpenPort`

+Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff559593">OpenPort</a> function.

+`pfnOpenPortEx`

+A language monitor's <code>OpenPortEx</code> function opens a printer port.

+`pfnStartDocPort`

+A print monitor's <code>StartDocPort</code> function performs the tasks required to start a print job on the specified port.

+`pfnWritePort`

+Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff563792">WritePort</a> function.

+`pfnReadPort`

+Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff561909">ReadPort</a> function.

+`pfnEndDocPort`

+A print monitor's <b>EndDocPort</b> function performs the tasks required to end a print job on the specified port.

+`pfnClosePort`

+Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff545975">ClosePort</a> function.

 `pfnAddPort`

 The <a href="https://msdn.microsoft.com/library/windows/hardware/ff545022">AddPort</a> function is obsolete and is for use only with Windows NT 4.0 and previous versions.